 The MENE online cross-tabulation viewer provides access to all survey data.
 Using this tool, the survey data can be cross-tabulated to pre-analyse the data by the required weights.

-The complete datasets and metadata from the first 4 years of survey fieldwork are available from Natural England’s publication catalogue.
-These files were updated in January 2014 to include additional weights and guidance notes for use with upper-tier local authority level analysis.
+The complete datasets and metadata from the first 7 years of survey fieldwork are available from Natural England’s publication catalogue.
+These files were updated in May 2017 and also include additional weights and guidance notes for use with upper-tier local authority level analysis.

 Public Health Outcomes Framework (PHOF) indicator 1.16 results